 \subsection{From descriptive models to generative structure}

 The present work takes a different approach.
-Rather than assuming quantum probability as a modeling postulate, we ask whether quantum-like behavior can emerge necessarily from a physically motivated decision-making mechanism as a single internally coherent state across decision, learning, and probing operations.
-Our starting point is the Tug-of-War (TOW) decision-making model, a class of adaptive algorithms characterized by two key features: \begin{enumerate} \item A conservation law, whereby an increase in preference for one option necessarily decreases preference for the alternative, \item History-dependent updates with intrinsic fluctuations, enabling efficient exploration–exploitation balance. \end{enumerate} In its classical formulation, the TOW model can be described by internal state variables (e.g., preference amplitudes or estimated rewards) evolving under constrained dynamics.
-Importantly, when these internal variables are assumed to be fully accessible and unaffected by observation, the model admits a classical, non-contextual state-space description—even if that description is high-dimensional and non-Markovian.
+Rather than treating the Hilbert-space formalism as a free modeling device for fitting data, we ask what is required to represent a minimal decision-making mechanism as a single internally coherent state across decision, learning, and probing operations.
+Our starting point is the Tug-of-War (TOW) decision-making model, a class of adaptive algorithms characterized by two key features: \begin{enumerate} \item A conservation law, whereby an increase in preference for one option necessarily decreases preference for the alternative, \item History-dependent updates with intrinsic fluctuations, enabling efficient exploration--exploitation balance. \end{enumerate} In its classical formulation, the TOW model can be described by internal state variables (e.g., preference amplitudes or estimated rewards) evolving under constrained dynamics.
+If these internal variables are assumed to be fully accessible and unaffected by observation, the model admits a classical, non-contextual state-space description, possibly by enlarging the state space or making it explicitly history dependent.
 This observation highlights the central resource question addressed here: if one does not allow additional context registers, hidden history tapes, or an enlarged classical memory, can the same decision, learning, and probing operations still be represented by a single non-contextual classical state?

 Throughout this work, we distinguish three levels of probabilistic description.
 By a \emph{non-contextual classical} model we mean a Kolmogorov probability model in which a single internal state admits a context-independent probabilistic interpretation across all decision and update operations.
 A \emph{contextual classical} model allows the probability assignments to depend explicitly on the operational context, at the cost of abandoning a unified state interpretation.
-Quantum probability differs from both in that a single state is retained while context dependence is encoded through non-commuting operations.
+In the quantum-like representation considered here, a single state is retained while context dependence is encoded through non-commuting operations.
 A systematic comparison of these descriptive levels is provided in Table~\ref{tab:contextual_comparison}.